blackerby/waybar-weather2/README.md

 ## Acknowledgment

 Many thanks to [thetek](https://git.tjdev.de/thetek) for writing a clear and comprehensible script, which served as a fantastic starting point for this project.
-The colorization via pango markup and ANSI escape codes and the human-readable wind direction code, -- that is, the good looks of this project -- are all taken from the original script linked to above.
+The colorization via pango markup and ANSI escape codes and the human-readable wind direction code -- that is, the good looks of this project -- are all taken from the original script linked to above.
+The same is true of much of the documentation.